Understanding the Remortgage Process: How Does a Remortgage Work?

 This prepares them for any potential rise in rates and allows a smooth transition.
 We see individuals wanting to remortgage for reasons such as securing a lower interest rate or releasing equity from their property.

-For those with a fixed-rate mortgage nearing its end, switching deals can avoid falling onto the side onto your lender’s standard variable rate, which is fixed term often higher.
+For those with a fixed-rate mortgage nearing its end, switching deals can avoid falling onto your lender’s standard variable rate, which is often higher.

 Make sure remortgaging works out cheaper – taking into account all fees.